A7med-3laa227/Telecome_Case_Study/README.md

 Files stored in a designated folder are automatically picked up every 5 minutes for processing.
 The pipeline ensures seamless handling of these files and moves them to the appropriate destination folder after processing.

 2️⃣ Input Data Types and Columns
 The company provided a table outlining the required data types and columns for the input data.
 This information is crucial for accurately mapping and transforming the data during the ETL process.
-Additionally, another table specifies the necessary transformation and data cleaning steps for the desired output.
+Additionally, another table specifies the necessary transformation and data-cleaning steps for the desired output.

 3️⃣ Rejected Records
 To maintain data integrity, a dedicated table was created in the database to capture any rejected records during the data transformation phase.
 This allows for easy identification and resolution of data quality issues.